Aakash2003jain/Hadoop-AirPollution-Analysis/README.md

         ```bash
         hdfs dfs -put /path/to/local/air_pollution.csv /user/air_pollution/input
          ```
-         **Note**:Replace /path/to/local/air_pollution.csv with the actual path to your local dataset.
+         **Note**: Replace /path/to/local/air_pollution.csv with the actual path to your local dataset.

      3. Verify that the file has been uploaded using:
          ```bash